 Call your utility company and inform them that you have become aware that a Smart Meter has been installed on your property and that you need to “opt out” of the Smart Meter and have it exchanged back to the analog meter.
 And ask your neighbors to do the same as the mesh network of Smart Meters around you exposes you to constant chatter and high levels of background radiation.

 My Smart Meter was installed in August of 2014 without me understanding its dangers.
 I called the utility company to opt out.
 They asked me how it was affecting me.
 I told them it was contributing to nervous agitation.
 The very next day, I had an analog meter!
-There was no fee for the exchange.
+There was no fee for the exchange, however I pay $20 per month for the meter to be read manually each month.
 I think this is further evidence to the fact that even the utility companies are acknowledging the health effects of Smart Meters and would rather swap out my meter than contend with publicity or legal action.
-Next, I intend to share this article with my neighbors as a call to action.
+While I discussed this matter with my neighbors as a call to action, they were not moved, but allowed me and Riun Ashlie to add a wired mesh around their meters.

 Analog meters have dials, while Smart Meters are digital: